-- Risk of Excessive Leverage or Insufficient Capitalisation; risk resulting from low capital levels or high leverage.
-Not having enough capital to comfortably meet regulatory and internal requirements may require unintended corrective measures to its business plan, including distressed selling of assets which might result in losses or in valuation adjustments to its remaining assets. - Strategic Risk; risk that overarching goals (including sustainable profitability goals), aligned with and supporting the organization's mission are not achieved and sound businesses at the Bank is not maintained.
-Financially, this may entail that volumes decline or margins may shrink, with no opportunity to offset the revenue declines with a reduction in costs. - Credit Risk; risk of losses caused by a decrease in or loss of value of assets (including off-balancesheet assets) due to the deterioration in financial position of borrowers. - Credit Concentration Risk; risk stemming from a large single exposure or group of exposures that are adversely impacted by similar variations in conditions, events, or circumstances. - Interest Rate Risk in NBE's Banking Book; risk arising from maturity differences between bank assets and liabilities in NBE's Banking Book by differing interest rates used for pricing and differing repricing points.
+- Risk of Excessive Leverage or Insufficient Capitalization: risk resulting from low capital levels or high leverage.
+Not having enough capital to comfortably meet regulatory and internal requirements may require unintended corrective measures to its business plan, including distressed selling of assets which might result in losses or in valuation adjustments to its remaining assets. - Strategic Risk: risk that overarching goals (including sustainable profitability goals), aligned with and supporting the organization's mission are not achieved and sound businesses at the Bank is not maintained.
+Financially, this may entail that volumes decline or margins may shrink, with no opportunity to offset the revenue declines with a reduction in costs - Credit Risk: risk of losses caused by a decrease in or loss of value of assets (including off-balance-sheet assets) due to the deterioration in financial position of borrowers. - Credit Concentration Risk: risk stemming from a large single exposure or group of exposures that are adversely impacted by similar variations in conditions, events, or circumstances. - Interest Rate Risk in NBE's Banking Book: risk arising from maturity differences between bank assets and liabilities in NBE's Banking Book by differing interest rates used for pricing and differing repricing points.

-For the period ended 31 December 2021, the risk profile of NBE was limited as 2021 has been a year to primarily build up its banking activities.
+For the period ended 31 December 2022, the risk profile of NBE has changed little compared to the previous year.
 NBE started its business in September 2020 with Global Investment business and Euro Funding business for which its exposure to risk bearing positions was well within the limits of NBE's risk appetite indicators.
-During 2021 a gradual increase in the loan portfolio occurred, but also well within the predefined risk appetite.
+During 2022 the focus was on a gradual increase of the loan portfolio and to remain well within the pre-defined risk appetite.